fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 ## What has been done

 My original proposal was _way_ too optimistic.
-Of the many secondary and optional goals which I planned, I've reached zero of them.
+Of the many secondary and optional goals I planned, I've reached zero of them.

 Fortunately they were, as I wrote, secondary.